Carts are Coming!

 What do I need to do for the delivery of the carts?

 Nothing!
 Carts will be delivered to all single-family homes and townhomes that receive curbside collection services.
 You do not need to take any action or be home for the delivery!
 Carts will be left at the curb.
-More information and a detailed delivery schedule with be available soon!
+More information and a detailed delivery schedule will be available soon!

 Will curbside collection change?